zoxpx/pxdocs/content/reference/CLI/updating-volumes.md

 The volume `clitest` shown in the previous example is a volume with replication factor set to 1.

+{{% content "shared/max-replication-factor.md" %}}

+### Increasing the replication factor

+Say there was a volume named `clitest` with the replication factor set to 1.
+Let's look at how to increase it.

-Here are the nodes in the cluster.
+Start by listing the nodes in the cluster:

 ```text
 sudo /opt/pwx/bin/pxctl cluster list